kumailf/mmdeploy/README.md

 ## Introduction

-MMDeploy is an open-source deep learning model deployment toolset.
+TmpMMDeploy is an open-source deep learning model deployment toolset.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 <div align="center">
   <img src="resources/introduction.png">